List of Super Bowl champions: Consecutive appearances

 The Buffalo Bills have the most consecutive appearances with four from 1990 to 1993.
-The Miami Dolphins (1971–1973) and New England Patriots (2016–2018) are the only other teams to have at least three consecutive appearances.
-All three teams with three or more consecutive Super Bowl appearances are in the AFC East division.
-Including those three, 11 teams have at least two consecutive appearances.
+The Miami Dolphins (1971–1973), New England Patriots (2016–2018) and Kansas City Chiefs (2022–2024) are the only other teams to have at least three consecutive appearances.
+Including those four, 12 teams have at least two consecutive appearances.
 The Dallas Cowboys are the only team with three separate streaks (1970–1971, 1977–1978, and 1992–1993).
-The Green Bay Packers, Pittsburgh Steelers, Denver Broncos, and New England Patriots have each had two separate consecutive appearances.
-The Kansas City Chiefs are the most recent team to appear in consecutive Super Bowls playing in Super Bowl LIV and Super Bowl LV.
+The Green Bay Packers, Pittsburgh Steelers, Denver Broncos, New England Patriots, and Kansas City Chiefs have each had two separate consecutive appearances.
 The full listing of teams with consecutive appearances is below in order of first occurrence; winning games are in bold: